 Instant Pot Shrimp Paella – a fragrant & vibrant Spanish yellow rice dish that’s packed with Chorizo Sausage, jumbo shrimp, saffron, bell pepper and green peas.
 You’ll love this Shrimp Paella Instant Pot that’s ridiculously easy to make & gets ready in 30 mins.

 Today’s Spanish Paella recipe is totally inspired from our Spain tour (Valencia region) several years back.
 It is a simplified version of a traditional Spanish Paella.

 The traditional version involves a long list of ingredients, cooked with round short grain rice like Bomba, Bahfa, Senia and made over an open fire in a large frying pan (Valencian meaning of “Paella”).

-The browned chorizo, the jumbo raw shrimps, the saffron, a little bit of smoked paprika all beautifully combine together to give extraordinary flavors to this Chorizo and Shrimp Paella recipe.
+The browned chorizo, the jumbo raw shrimp, the saffron, a little bit of smoked paprika all beautifully combine together to give extraordinary flavors to this Chorizo and Shrimp Paella recipe.

-The gorgeous vibrant yellow color of the Paella is due to saffron, I love to use quite a bit, however, you can use turmeric for an economic alternative.
+The gorgeous vibrant yellow color of the Paella is due to saffron, we love to use quite a bit, however, you can use turmeric for an economic alternative.

-But, I will highly recommend using saffron because it’s undeniably the heart and soul of a Spanish Paella.
+But, we will highly recommend using saffron because it’s undeniably the heart and soul of a Spanish Paella.